 9. Belmont Park

 The grand old lady may be a little down on her luck, but she's still got what it takes.
 Sure, it's a little sad to see such a magnificent track with only a few thousand people rattling around the cavernous grandstand, but on a beautiful autumn day, there are few better places to be.
 Even Belmont Stakes day is a good time to go for a crowd-phobe like me, at least if no horse is going for the Triple Crown, since Belmont can easily accommodate 50,000 people with room to spare.
 Visit now before it gets turned into a shopping mall.

 10. Oaklawn Park

-A great little track in the resort town of Hot Springs, Arkansas, Oaklawn Park has a nice glass-encased grandstand with (ugh) slot-type machines inside.
-Lot's to see and do in the surrounding area.
-Very decent quality day to day racing, but plan your trip during the Racing Festival of the South, with lots of good stakes races on tap, including the Kentucky Derby prep race Oaklawn Derby.
+A great little track in the resort town of Hot Springs, Arkansas, Oaklawn Park has a nice, glass-encased grandstand with (ugh) slot-type machines inside.
+There's also a lot to see and do in the surrounding area.
+They offer very decent quality day-to-day racing, but plan your trip during the Racing Festival of the South—this event boasts lots of good stakes races on tap, including the Kentucky Derby prep race Oaklawn Derby.
 My only compliant is the lack of a turf course.
 What's up with that?